changeworld/azure-docs.it-it/articles/remote-rendering/tutorials/unity/manipulate-models/manipulate-models.md

             }
         }

-        // Create a query using the model entity private void QueryBounds()
+        // Create an async query using the model entity async private void QueryBounds()
-        {
-            //Implement me
-        }

-        // Check the result and apply it to the local Unity bounding box if it was successful private void ProcessQueryResult(BoundsQueryAsync remoteBounds)
         {
             //Implement me
         }